The Speed-Robustness Trade-Off for First-Order Methods with Additive Gradient Noise

 \subsection{Main contributions}

-Our three main contributions are as follows. \begin{enumerate} \item For each function class $Q_{m,L}$, $F_{m,L}$, and $S_{m,L}$, we present a method for efficiently bounding the worst-case convergence rate $\rho$ and sensitivity to additive gradient noise $\gamma$ for a wide class of algorithms.
-The computational effort required to find the $\rho$ and $\gamma$ bounds for a given algorithm is independent of problem dimension $d$, and takes fractions of a second on a laptop. \item We present three new algorithms, one for each function class.
-Each algorithm has the form~\eqref{eq:algform0}, where $(\alpha,\beta,\eta)$ are explicit algebraic functions of a single tuning parameter that directly trades off convergence rate and sensitivity. \item We demonstrate through several empirical studies that our algorithm designs closely approximate the Pareto-optimal trade-off between convergence rate and sensitivity to gradient noise.
-We also show that our algorithm designs compare favorably to (i) popular algorithms such as nonlinear conjugate gradient and quasi-Newton methods, and (ii) existing algorithm designs that use either fewer or more parameters. \end{enumerate}
+Our three main contributions are as follows. \begin{enumerate} \item For the function classes $Q_{m,L}$ and $F_{m,L}$, we present a method for efficiently bounding the worst-case convergence rate and sensitivity to additive gradient noise for a wide class of algorithms.
+The computational effort required to find the rate and sensitivity bounds for a given algorithm is independent of problem dimension $d$ and takes fractions of a second on a laptop.\looseness=-1 \item We present two new algorithms, RHB and RAM, for the function classes $Q_{m,L}$ and $F_{m,L}$, respectively.
+Each algorithm has the form~\eqref{eq:algform0}, where $(\alpha,\beta,\eta)$ are explicit algebraic functions of $m$ and $L$ and a scalar tuning parameter $r$ that directly trades off convergence rate and sensitivity to gradient noise. \item We demonstrate through empirical studies that our algorithm designs effectively trade-off convergence rate and sensitivity to gradient noise.
+We use a brute-force approach to compare our algorithms against a dense sampling of algorithms of the form \eqref{eq:algform0}.
+We also show that our designs compare favorably to (i) popular algorithms such as nonlinear conjugate gradient and quasi-Newton methods, and (ii) existing designs that use more parameters. \end{enumerate}